arsema-mz/predicting-price-challenge/README.md

   - Most active publishers.
   - Notable publication trends.
   - Common keywords identified through NLP.
+  - Correlation between news sentiment and stock returns.

 ## Challenges
 - Data quality issues, including missing values and inconsistencies.
 - Complexity in implementing NLP techniques for keyword extraction.
 - Handling time series data and date formats.
+- Analyzing the relationship between sentiment and stock movements.

 ## Conclusion
 The analysis provided valuable insights into the relationships between financial news and stock market behavior.
-The findings can inform further research and predictive modeling efforts.
+Findings indicate that while sentiment scores fluctuate, they do not consistently predict stock movements.
+The results can inform further research and predictive modeling efforts.

 ## Installation
 To run this project, ensure you have the following installed: